Thinkmill/pragmatic-forms/README.md

 # Pragmatic Form
-A pragmatic approach to forms in React
+A pragmatic approach to forms in React (Web and Native)

-- a higher order component which supports

 Example usage: